Diamondbacks vs. White Sox Player Props Betting Odds

-Sportsbooks have listed player props for Andrew Vaughn and others when the Arizona Diamondbacks visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.
+Those looking to place a player prop wager can find odds on Corbin Carroll, Andrew Vaughn and others in the Arizona Diamondbacks-Chicago White Sox matchup at Guaranteed Rate Field on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!